How To Establish The Real Purpose Of Training

-If I were to look at training in your company, what would I see?
+If I observed training at your company, what would I find?

 Observing the above, I would have to deduce that the real purpose of training is to waste money and time for all concerned.